Judge delays execution of only woman on US death row

 Under the order, the Bureau of Prisons cannot reschedule Montgomery’s execution until at least Jan.
 1. Generally, under Justice Department guidelines, a death-row inmate must be notified at least 20 days before the execution.
 Because of the judge’s order, if the Justice Department chooses to reschedule the date in January, it could mean that the execution would be scheduled after Biden’s inauguration on Jan.
 20.

-A spokesperson for Biden has told The Associated Press the president-elect “opposes the death penalty now and in the future” and would work as president to end its use in the office.
+Biden “opposes the death penalty now and in the future” and would work as president to end its use in office, spokesman TJ Ducklo has told The Associated Press.
 But Biden’s representatives have not said whether executions would be paused immediately once Biden takes office.

 Montgomery was convicted of killing 23-year-old Bobbie Jo Stinnett in the northwest Missouri town of Skidmore in December 2004.
-He used a rope to strangle Stinnett, who was eight months pregnant, and then a kitchen knife to cut the baby girl from the womb, authorities said.
+She used a rope to strangle Stinnett, who was eight months pregnant, then a kitchen knife to cut the baby girl from the womb, authorities said.

 Prosecutors said Montgomery removed the baby from Stinnett’s body, took the child with her, and attempted to pass the girl off as her own.
 Montgomery’s legal team has argued that their client suffers from serious mental illnesses.